BobWangRobot/learn-python-the-hard-way/README.md

-# lpthw
-learn python the hard way
+# learn python the hard way